How much does a conservatory cost? The average conservatory will cost around £5,000.

 You can choose between door styles to enhance the look of your conservatory.
 The main styles to choose from are patio doors, French doors, and bi-folding doors.

 You can stick to the tried and test French patio doors that open outwards.
 These are thermally efficient and maintain the security of your house.

 You can install bi-folding doors that fold back from the centre into a neatly closed accordion.
 This gives you an open wall instead of just an open door.
 If you have space constraints, this might be the best solution for you.

 This is also a great way to create a bigger room by just opening a door.
-You can partition of your L-shaped or P-shaped conservatory into two sections, which can be transformed into one large room by simply ‘folding back a wall’!
+You can partition off your L-shaped or P-shaped conservatory into two sections, which can be transformed into one large room by simply ‘folding back a wall’!

+How much does a conservatory cost, then?
 A conservatory is a great way to create more space and add up to 10% of the house’s value.
 To find out the average conservatory cost for your house, you can use our average conservatory cost calculator.

-Once you are done, you will receive an acknowledgement in an email, and we will call you to discuss your requirements.
+Once you are done, you will receive an acknowledgement in an email, and we will call you to discuss your conservatory prices requirements.
 We can also recommend accredited conservatory installers that are local to you if you want.

 Getting the average conservatory cost for your specific requirements is easy and free!
 Why not use our average conservatory cost calculator and get your conservatory prices now?